pbosler/lpm-v2/README.md

     export FC=mpifort

 LPM is configured in the same shell by navigating to the lpm-v2 root directory and typing

     mkdir build
     cd build
     cmake ..

-This configures the build for the your compiler version and MPI.
+This configures the build for the your compiler version and MPI by generating Makefiles.
 Build the LPM software next by typing

     make

-then
+then (optionally)

     make test